‘Traverse Talks’ Episode 19: Celebrating The Life And Legacy of Sandy Williams

-In this episode of Traverse Talks with Sueann Ramella, founder of a local newspaper, The Black Lens, in Spokane, Washington.
-Sandra Williams shares her life story growing up in the predominantly white Inland Northwest as a Black woman, her work ethic and what she is doing to insure future generations have a place that feels like community in Spokane.
+In this re-released episode of Traverse Talks with Sueann Ramella recorded in April 2021, Sandy Williams shares her life story growing up in the predominantly white Inland Northwest as a black woman and how she built an empowering, welcoming and safe community for future generations.

-Sandra created The Black Lens in January 2015.
+Sandy created The Black Lens in January 2015.
 It focuses on news, events, people, issues and information of importance to the African American community.
-Her bio on The Black Lens website lists Sandra as an “activist, lecturer, filmmaker and entrepreneur, with an extensive background addressing issues of discriminations, equity and social justice.”
-Sandra’s latest community project is the development of The Carl Maxey Center, an African American cultural center located on 5th Avenue in Spokane’s East Central neighborhood.
+Her bio on The Black Lens website lists Sandy as an “activist, lecturer, filmmaker and entrepreneur, with an extensive background addressing issues of discriminations, equity and social justice.”
+Sandy’s latest community project is the development of The Carl Maxey Center, an African American cultural center located on 5th Avenue in Spokane’s East Central neighborhood.

 Listen to her episode below or stream Traverse Talks with Sueann Ramella, wherever you get your podcasts.

 You Can’t Quit When The Job Matters To So Many: